 Chicken Fried Rice FAQs

 Tender boneless chicken breast or lean piece of chicken thigh is the best for making fried rice.
 They are easy to cook and eat along with the rice when shredded into small pieces.

 Long-grain white rice is perfect for making fried rice.
 Long-grain rice has less starch.
 Hence, it does not stick and each grain is fluffy.
 I prefer using Indian basmati rice for stir-frying.
 Many people prefer using Thai Jasmine Rice for stir-frying because of its aroma and sweet flavor.

 Fried Rice is a perfect meal-prep and microwave-friendly meal.
 You can make a large batch in advance and store it in the refrigerator for 1 week.
 Do not leave cooked rice at room temperature for more than an hour.
 Bacteria develop very fast in cooked rice.

-If you are in a mood to make an elaborate takeaway style meal at home, here are a few of my family favorite main-course dish suggestions to accompany fried rice:
+If you are in the mood to make an elaborate takeaway style meal at home, here are a few of my family’s favorite main-course dish suggestions to accompany fried rice:

 Vegetable in Hot Garlic Sauce – one-pot vegetable gravy